SumoLogic/sumologic-documentation/docs/search/search-query-language/group-aggregate-operators/median.md

 # median

-In order to calculate the median value for a particular field, you can utilize the [percentile (pct) operator](percentile-(pct).md "percentile (pct)") with a percentile argument of 50.
+In order to calculate the median value for a particular field, you can utilize the [percentile (pct) operator](percentile-pct.md) with a percentile argument of 50.

 ## Syntax